Filipino megachurch founder forced girls and young women into sex, telling them it was ‘God’s will,’ feds say

 “The developments are just fresh,” Nograles said at a news conference.
 “Let’s allow President Duterte to speak on that.”

-As of Friday afternoon local time, the Philippines department of justice had not received an extradition request from the U.S. for Quiboloy, Duterte’s close friend and ally, Justice Secretary Menardo Guevara, told The Post in a message.
+As of Friday afternoon local time, the Philippine Department of Justice had not received an extradition request from the United States for Quiboloy, Duterte’s close friend and ally, Justice Secretary Menardo Guevara told The Post in a message.

 The Kingdom of Jesus Christ was founded in 1985 in Davao City, Philippines, court records state.
 The church claimed to have about 6 million members in approximately 200 countries.
 Then, in 1998, court records add, the church founded the Children’s Joy Foundation.